 It did absolutely boggle me that so many crew just didn’t see the opportunities right infront of them day after day!
 You are literally in some of the world’s most incredible places, yet you spend all your layovers watching Netflix or drinking!
 Crew would be in Paris for example, and say ‘It’s boring, there’s nothing to do here’ – it actually made me want to hit my head against a brick wall and was another factor why I started my blog – to encourage crew to start travelling again (now how crazy does that actually sound!).
 I would love nothing other than going out on a layover, making an itinerary and going exploring, taking pictures and then writing about it afterwards!
 Crew would see what I got up to on layovers and many of them would constantly tell me how I inspired them to do more on their layovers.
 And if you can inspire at least one person, then it’s worth it.

 If you’re thinking of starting a blog from scratch, it can take a while to start making decent money.
-But keep learning, keep investing in yourself and learn SEO so you can start ranking in Google and people will actually find your blog!
+But keep learning, keep investing in yourself and learn SEO so you can start ranking in Google!
+Click here to see how I am able to regularly get onto the top spot in Google!
+And click here for a step-by-step guide to starting a blog!

 On a side note, so I don’t have to pay for my accommodation in Australia whilst I am blogging, I house sit!
 Meaning I look after people’s pets when they go on holiday!
 So again, I’m not paying for accommodation and get to stay in some incredible houses all to myself!
 Housesitting is a great way to travel – I am basically working my way across Australia by going to house sits in different cities/areas every few weeks!
 So I am able to blog a lot, but also explore a lot too!
 Click here to join the Housesitting website I use.
 It has house sits world wide, and I’ve even attached a 25% off code for your membership there!